Rachel1112/Spotify-Music-Stream/README.md

 ### Installation

-1. Install the dependencies for both the front-end and back-end from root directory:
+1. In the `FrontEnd` folder and the `BackEnd` folder, install dependencies separately:

 ```
 npm install
 ```

 2. Configure the environment variables for the back-end.
-In the `backend` directory, create a `.env` file and add the following:
+In the `BackEnd` directory, create a `.env` file and add the following:

 ```
 MONGO_URI=<your-mongodb-uri>